Brzozowa Wólka: Location and Administrative Division

 Brzozowa Wólka is part of the Podlaskie Voivodeship, which is one of the sixteen highest-level administrative subdivisions in Poland.
-The village is administratively governed by the Gmina Grajewo, which is a type of Polish municipality or commune.
+The village is administratively governed by Gmina Grajewo, which is a type of Polish municipality or commune.

 Demographics

-As of the 2021 National Census, Brzozowa Wólka has a population of approximately 75 inhabitants.
-The demographic structure reveals a gender distribution with about 41.3% female and 58.7% male residents.
+As of the 2021 National Census, Brzozowa Wólka has a population of 75 inhabitants.
+The demographic structure reveals a gender distribution with 41.3% female and 58.7% male residents.
 The village population has seen a decrease of roughly 34.8% between 1998 and 2021.
 The working-age population constitutes about 62.7% of the residents, with children (pre-working age) and elderly (post-working age) making up the rest.
 Household data from 2002 indicated the presence of 21 households with a predominance of larger families comprising five or more persons.

 Geography and Environment

-Brzozowa Wólka is situated in a rural region characterized by northern Polish landscapes typical of the Podlaskie area, including forests, fields, and small agricultural holdings.
+Brzozowa Wólka is situated in a rural region characterized by the northern Polish landscapes typical of the Podlaskie area, including forests, fields, and small agricultural holdings.
 The regional climate and natural setting support traditional agricultural activities.